embarklabs/embark/README.md

 $ npm install -g embark-framework grunt-cli
 ```

-If you get EACCES (access denied) errors, it is not recommended to use sudo, please try this:
+If you get EACCES (access denied) errors, don't use sudo, try this:

 ```Bash
 $ mkdir ~/npm-global